Ready 2 Rumble Boxing: Round 2: Development

-News from Midway's sequel to Ready 2 Rumble Boxing were first made public back in early summer of 1999 and in May 2000, showed off the game at that year's E3 for demonstration.
+News from Midway's sequel to Ready 2 Rumble Boxing were first made public back in early summer of 1999 and in May 2000 showed off the game at that year's E3 for demonstration.
 It was here that Midway announced that the game would receive a PlayStation 2 release.
 In September 2000 the game was previewed for public demonstrating at that year's ECTS.
 That same month images and screenshots of two of the game's unlockable characters were unveiled: Shaquille O'Neal and Michael Jackson.
 It was stated that Jackson was motion captured and digitally photographed for his character, and also lent his own voice to his character, albeit at a lower register than his usual speaking voice.
-Midway released the PlayStation 2 version on October 23 to coincide with the release of the PlayStation 2.
+Midway released the PlayStation 2 version on October 24 to coincide with the release of the PlayStation 2 three days later.
 As with the previous game, ring announcer Michael Buffer appears in the game as himself.
 The game's roster also features then U.S. President Bill Clinton and his wife Hillary Clinton, credited respectively only as "Mr. President" and "The First Lady".

 Due to hardware restrictions, several characters had to be cut from the Nintendo 64 version, namely Freak E. Deke, Wild "Stubby" Corley, Freedom Brock, G.C.
 Thunder, Robox Rese-4 and Rumbleman.